 - One thing at a time: Rather than multitasking, a more productive option is to focus on one thing at a time.
-In our multitasking world, this almost sounds counter-intuitive, but it’s how sports professionals, musicians, and artists achieve peak performance.
+In our multitasking world, this almost sounds counterintuitive, but it’s how sports professionals, musicians, and artists achieve peak performance.

 It’s no surprise that when you look at what you do in your life with curiosity and openness, you’ll see that it’s full of tasks, often for other people.
 Sometimes tasks can seem like a burden, especially when we build resentment toward other people and situations.
 Remember that every moment offers the opportunity to respond skilfully and with ease, rather than limit ourselves in automatic patterns of reaction.
 By working skilfully with open awareness and kindness, by maintaining focus on whatever tasks you engage in, you’ll get more done, experience a real sense of ease and feel the satisfaction of performing at your best.